jbsdoki/crucible-dev-env/React-Hyperspy-Crucible/README.md

 - Backend: http://localhost:8000

 ### Frontend Components
-The React frontend (running on http://localhost:5173) consists of several key components:
+The React frontend (running on http://localhost:5173) consists of these components:

 1. `frontend/src/services/api.ts`
    - Central file that makes HTTP requests to the backend